czietz/etm-trace-rp2350/README.md

 Configure ETM tracing options.

-Usage: `trc_setup [addr] [size] [dmachan] [ccount] [bbroadc] [formatter]`
+Usage: `trc_setup [addr] [size] [dmachan] [ccount] [bbroadc] [formatter] [tstamp]`

-Arguments are the address of the trace buffer in memory, the size of the buffer, the DMA channel number (0-15), whether to enable cycle counting (0/1), whether to enable branch broadcasting (0/1), whether to enable the TPIU formatter (0/1).
+Arguments are the address of the trace buffer in memory, the size of the buffer, the DMA channel number (0-15), whether to enable cycle counting (0/1), whether to enable branch broadcasting (0/1), whether to enable the TPIU formatter (0/1), whether to insert a timestamp every N cycles (0<N<65536, 0 to disable).
 Trailing arguments can be omitted.
 The options are applied during the next invocation of trc_start.
 Calling without arguments prints the current configuration.

 Example: `trc_setup 0x20040000 4096`